 2- When there is a probability that the temperature may fall below 5°C within 24 hours of placing the concrete.

-Why Cold Temperature is critical
+Why Cold Weather Concreting is Challenging?

 The hydration of cement is a chemical reaction.
 Extremely low temperatures as well as freezing can significantly slow down the reactions, thus, affecting the strength growth.
 In fact, freezing temperatures within the first 24 hours (or when concrete is still in plastic state), can reduce the strength by more than 50%.
 The minimum strength before exposing concrete to extreme cold is 500 psi (3.5 MPa).
 CSA A 23.1 specified a compressive strength of 7.0 MPa to be considered safe for exposure to freezing.